CLAMP-IT/moodle-blocks_filtered_course_list/readme.md

-# [Filtered Course List v2.8.0]
+# [Filtered course list v2.8.0]

 [![Build Status](https://travis-ci.org/CLAMP-IT/moodle-blocks_filtered_course_list.svg?branch=master)](https://travis-ci.org/CLAMP-IT/moodle-blocks_filtered_course_list)

 for Moodle 2.8 or higher

-The Filtered Course List block displays a configurable list of courses.
+The Filtered course list block displays a configurable list of courses.
 It is intended as a replacement for the My Courses block, although both may be used.
 It is maintained by the Collaborative Liberal Arts Moodle Project (CLAMP).

 ## Installation